 As previously described, the mailbox must be assigned an Exchange Online (Plan 2) license or have an Exchange Online Archiving subscription so that an In-Place Hold can be placed on the mailbox.

 For step-by-step procedures for placing a mailbox on In-Place Hold, see Create or remove an In-Place Hold.

 Placing a mailbox on Litigation Hold also preserves all mailbox content, including deleted items and original versions of modified items.
 Deleted and modified items are preserved for a specified period, or until you remove the mailbox from Litigation Hold.
 All such mailbox items are returned in an In-Place eDiscovery search.
-For step-by-step procedures for placing a mailbox on litigation hold, see Place a mailbox on Litigation Hold.
+For step-by-step procedures, see Place a mailbox on Litigation Hold.

-After the mailbox is placed on In-Place Hold or litigation hold, to preserve its contents, it can be deleted.
+After the mailbox is placed on hold to preserve its contents, it can be deleted.
 The best way to delete a mailbox is to delete the corresponding Office 365 user account in the Office 365 admin center.
 For information about deleting Office 365 user accounts, see Delete or restore users.

 |You can also delete the mailbox by using the Remove-Mailbox cmdlet in the Exchange Management Shell.|

-If you no longer need to preserve the contents of an inactive mailbox, you can permanently delete the inactive mailbox by removing the In-Place Hold.
-If the mailbox was deleted more than 30 days ago, the mailbox will be permanently deleted after you remove the In-Place Hold, and mailbox items will become non-recoverable.
+If you no longer need to preserve the contents of an inactive mailbox, you can permanently delete the inactive mailbox by removing the hold.
+If the mailbox was deleted more than 30 days ago, the mailbox will be permanently deleted after you remove the hold, and mailbox items will become non-recoverable.
 If the mailbox was deleted within the last 30 days, you can still restore the mailbox after removing the hold.